davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 The tool translates what the agent heard into a machine event, and reports the machine's verdict back.
 The agent can be "creative" with language (still working on this part, so YMMV here); the machine is authoritative on state.

-## The Orchestration: machine state drives the agent
+## Orchestration: Machine State Drives the Agent

 This is where things get fun; dynamic tool swapping.
 The agent's capabilities — both its instructions and its available tools — expand and contract based on the deterministic core's state: